Our Journey Through the Metaverse

 Fast forward to 2017 when Golden Shovel unveiled the PlaceVR brand and its first few projects at the International Economic Development Council’s Annual Conference in Toronto.
 The headset and camera technology had advanced enough to be able to get a quality viewing experience, but the hardware was cumbersome having to be tethered to computers and game consoles.
 The following year Oculus began producing wireless headsets that were much more portable and it was ‘game on’ for use by economic developers.
 With the new headsets, business and talent prospects could experience the feeling of visiting a place without physically being there.

 With the new headsets, a variety of new apps that allowed multiple people to participate together socially were unveiled.
 We experimented with them heavily, discovering ways we may be able to use them for our economic development work.
 They were over-featured for our needs with a focus on gaming and socializing, so we began the development of our own app.
 The goal of PlaceVR Meetings was to create the easiest possible way for an economic developer to give a familiarization tour or site tour to prospects virtually “in person”.
 We unveiled it to clients in the fall of 2021.
-A month later, Facebook’s CEO Mark Zuckerberg announced he was changing the name of his company to ‘Meta’ and presented a movie-length vision for the Metaverse which they would focus on creating.
+A month later, Facebook’s CEO Mark Zuckerberg announced he was changing the name of his company to ‘Meta’ and presented a movie-length vision for the metaverse which they would focus on creating.
 Overnight, ‘metaverse’ became the hottest word in tech.

 By definition, the Metaverse is a virtual-reality space in which users can interact with a computer-generated environment and other users.
 The terms 'Metaverse' and 'Avatar' were first coined in the book 'Snow Crash', a novel by Neal Stephenson that came out in 1992.
 The general idea is that there is a virtual world where we can communicate with each other from anywhere in the world as if we were right next to each other.
 The ‘virtual world’ will be accessed through different types of hardware.
 VR goggles, like the Oculus Quest 2, where users are fully immersed in the experience; Augmented Reality headsets, like Microsoft’s holo-lens, that combine the natural environment with virtual objects and people; Or through traditional computers and smartphone screens, usually with a ‘third-person’ feel to it like many video games today.
-The Metaverse will be a place where people can find entertainment, social experiences and conduct business of all types, including economic development.
+The Metaverse will be a place where people can find entertainment, and social experiences and conduct business of all types, including economic development.

-The Metaverse is BIG Business
+The Metaverse is Big Business

 The latest hype is not without precedent.
 The technology stack that has come together to make the Metaverse a reality is being developed by many of the biggest companies in the world.
-There is hardware being developed by the likes of Meta, Apple, Google, Microsoft, and many more.
+There is the hardware being developed by the likes of Meta, Apple, Google, Microsoft, and many more.
 There is software and content being developed across the globe creating the experiences, content, and virtual worlds that we will interact with plus a variety of other technologies including 5G, blockchain, NFTs, cryptocurrency, and edge computing that creates the perfect storm for its success.
 Retailers from Samsung to Disney are buying ‘virtual real estate’ sometimes in the millions of dollars to have a presence in the metaverse.
 Make no mistake, this is going to be huge and it will happen much faster than the dawn of websites, social media, and smartphones.

 What Does This Mean for Economic Developers?